Nick Baumgartner: Snowboarding

 On December 5, 2013, Baumgartner's selection to the 2014 Winter Olympics team was announced.
 He was placed on the snowboard cross A team for the Olympics in a coach's discretionary spot over Seth Wescott because of his consistency at World Cup events.
 Baumgartner had a poor start in the first heat race and he finished fourth, just outside the top three who advanced to the quarterfinals.

 Baumgartner also competed at the 2018 Winter Olympics in Pyeongchang, South Korea, achieving fourth place in the snowboard cross event.

-In 2022, Baumgartner won an Olympic gold medal at the 2022 Winter Olympics with his teammate Lindsey Jacobellis for the inaugural mixed snowboard cross event.
+Baumgartner entered the 2022 Winter Olympics having never won an Olympic medal.
+He competed in the snowboard cross event but was eliminated in the quarterfinals.
+Believing he had lost his last shot at a medal, an emotional Baumgartner told NBC, "I'm 40 years old.
+I'm running out of chances.
+I have so much support back home, and I feel like I let them down.
+This one stings.
+This one hurts."
+However, later that day, Baumgartner learned that he would be competing with his teammate Lindsey Jacobellis in the inaugural mixed snowboard cross event.
+After two qualifying rounds, in the final, Baumgartner took the first leg of the race and delivered a slim lead to Jacobellis, who briefly fell back to third before returning to the lead and winning the gold medal for Baumgartner and herself.

 Off-road racing

 In 2011, he began racing in the entry-level "Stock Truck" class in the Traxxas TORC Series.
 He finished in the Top 3 in each of his first three races, and he held the points lead at midseason.
 During the summer of 2011 Baumgartner earned himself the Rookie of the Year while competing in the Traxxas TORC Series Off Road Short Course Racing.
 He moved up into Pro Light in 2012 and finished sixth in the points standings.

 In 2013, Baumgartner joined the Stadium Super Trucks, finishing sixth in the inaugural race at University of Phoenix Stadium.
 He ran six races that year and finished ninth in points.
 The following season, he returned to the trucks for X Games Austin 2014; after a fourth-place run in his heat race, he finished eighth in the final.